 - engineering surveying

 - 3D laser scanning

 This professionally accredited degree will give you an in-depth understanding of:

-You’ll benefit from our strong links in industry, enabling your practical, professional and academic skills to develop through field trips, project work and industry visits.
+Our strong links with industry enable your practical and academic skills to develop.
+This will come through a combination of field trips, project work and industry visits.
 This ensures you graduate with the technical skills required to succeed in the surveying sector.

 Your course during COVID-19